Insality/defold-eva/README.md

 **Eva** provides the foundation for your game.

 - Use *protobuf* for data and user profile validation, default values and marshaling
-- Rich utilitary API for different actions
+- Rich utility API for different actions
 - Quests, festivals, offers, daily bonus, etc system embedded
 - General event system, with already defined 50+ events
 - Tiled support with 3 different grids support + pathfinding (grid, isogrid, hexgrid)